kat-mcbrooks/booking-pricer-kitt/README.md

 I have made the following assumptions, which I would have clarified if given this task by a client in a real-world situation:

 - The function should work out the cheapest possible rate combination i.e. 8 days would be the weekly tariff + daily tariff rather than 8* daily tariff or 2*weekly tariff.
-Please note that I have included these in the 'more complex example test cases'
-- Duration is always provided as an integer, in line with the pseudocode parameter: '(duration_minutes as Integer)'
+- Duration is always provided as an integer, in line with the pseudocode parameter: '(duration_minutes as Integer)'.
+Similarly, the return value should be an integer, i.e. no £ sign is needed in the output.
+(By having the output as an integer, it is likely to mean the function could be integrated more easily with other functions)

 | Input                                 | Output                          | Notes               |
 | ------------------------------------- | ------------------------------- | ------------------- |